 Every business has its peak season.
 In some industries these busy periods are predictable — like the run-up to Christmas for ecommerce brands, or January for travel companies, when people book holidays to banish the winter blues.
 For other sectors, seasonal variations are less easy to anticipate.

-Then there are events that no company can foresee: natural disasters, geopolitical upheaval, or a global pandemic.
+Then there are events that no company can foresee: natural disasters, an economic downturn, geopolitical upheaval, or a global pandemic.
 Support teams are on the frontline of responding to customers’ fears and anxieties during uncertain times like these.
 And this can put agents under a lot of pressure.

 We sat down with author and CS expert Maxine Kamin to discuss the most effective strategies for reducing stress on customer support teams — both during peak season, and in times of crisis.